Getting started as a collector

 When other people view your profile:

-• Events are visible by default.
-You can hide them — globally or per-event — from Settings → Privacy and Visibility.
+- Events are hidden by default.
+Turn the Events tab on — globally or per-event — from Settings → Privacy and Visibility when you want visitors to see them.

 Browse the Feed and the Map